kejal2005/Realtime-code-editor/README.md

 ## Contributions

 Contributions and suggestions are welcomed!
-Please open an issue or submit a pull request if you'd like to help improve this project.
+Please open an issue or submit a pull request if you would like to help improve this project.